ebecheto/Skill/README.md

 I still do not know how to handle package for skill function properly.
 Something like python 'import' philosophy would be nice.

+ab*.il files are not mine obviously, but since i use them once in a while i added them here to keep my scripts functionnal

+''' lisp
+;; syntax coloring test for lisp like on github (foreach mapcar x  logRg(1e-15 1e+15 1.0/3) aelSuffixNotation(x))

+'''